ckupchak/ckupchak.github.io/_pages/about.md

   <div class="leftcolumn">
     <div class="card">
       <h2>Welcome</h2>
       <p>You have reached the webpage of the Carleton University - Quantum Information Technology (CUQuIT) group led by Professor Connor Kupchak.
-Our research focuses on the development of powerful quantum technologies based light that have applications in the fields of secure communication, sensing, computing.
+Our research focuses on the development of powerful quantum technologies based light that have applications in the fields of secure communication, sensing, computing. </p>

-This page and group are under active development, please check back regularly for updates and potential opportunities.</p>
+<p>This page and group are under active development, please check back regularly for updates and potential opportunities.</p>